SmartTeleMax/MaSha/README.md

 * 'regexp' — regular expression that describes word.
 * 'selectable' — HTMLElement or its id, that contains selectable text.
 * 'marker' — HTMLElement or its id, that contains marker icon to be displayed on text selection.
 If element with given id is not found, an &lt;a/&gt; element is created.
+* 'select_message' — HTMLElement or its id with popup that floats when text is selected.
+If no value provided, the popup is not shown.
-* 'ignored' - Filter function, that allows to ignore specified HTMLElement as selection target.
+* 'ignored' — Filter function, that allows to ignore specified HTMLElement as selection target.
 Should return true if element must be ignored; otherwise false.
+* 'location' — an object used for get url hash from and write it to.
+The only significant property is location.hash.
+You can redefine, for example, to write URL not in address bar but into a custom popup, or for handle address bar URL manually.
 * 'onMark' — Callback function that fired on text selection.
 * 'onUnmark' — Callback function that fired on text deselection.
 * 'onHashRead' — Function that called on loading of the page with selected fragments.
 Function that set by default will scroll page to the first selected fragment.